Robert Arthur Jr.: Writing for fiction magazines and TV

 Additionally, Arthur wrote a number of mystery novels for children and young adults.
 His most successful stories were a series of mystery books called The Three Investigators.

 In 1959, he moved to Hollywood and began writing and editing screenplays and scripts for television shows.

 Radio

-Arthur, along with his writing partner David Kogan, was honoured twice by the Mystery Writers of America with an Edgar Award for Best Radio Drama.
-First in 1950 for Murder by Experts, and then in 1953 for The Mysterious Traveler.
+Arthur, along with his writing partner David Kogan, was honored three times by the Mystery Writers of America with Edgar Awards for his radio work: twice for "best radio drama"—in 1950 for Murder by Experts and 1953 for The Mysterious Traveler—and once, regarding his work on both of the aforementioned shows, in 1951 for "outstanding achievement in producing, directing and writing radio mystery shows."

 Other radio credits include: Dark Destiny (1942), Adventure Into Fear (1945), The Sealed Book (1945), The Teller of Tales (1950) and Mystery Time (1952).

+Arthur died at the age of fifty-nine in Philadelphia, on May 2, 1969, and was interred at West Laurel Hill Cemetery in Bala Cynwyd, Pennsylvania.